Martin Abegg

-Martin G. Abegg Jr. (born 1950) is a Dead Sea Scrolls scholar, researcher, and professor.
+Martin Gerald Abegg Jr. (born 1950) is a Dead Sea Scrolls scholar, researcher, and professor.
 Abegg is responsible for reconstructing the full text of the Dead Sea Scrolls from the Dead Sea Scrolls concordance, a project that broke the lengthy publication monopoly held on the scrolls.
 He went on to co-direct the Dead Sea Scrolls Institute at Trinity Western University from 1995 to 2015.
 Here, Abegg held the Ben Zion Wacholder Professorship.
-Because Abegg is an influential Dead Sea Scrolls scholar, he has been honoured with a collection of essays written by his peers and students.
+He has been honoured with a collection of essays written by his peers and students.